staeiou/staeiou.github.io/_articles/2014-09-10-jobem-old-against-new.md

 permalink: /articles/2014-09-10-jobem-old-against-new
 excerpt: '<i>Published in Journal of Broadcasting and Electronic Media, 2014</i><br/>On the history and continued relevance of the term &quot;broadcasting&quot; in an era of social media.'
 date: 2014-09-10
+venue: 'Journal of Broadcasting and Electronic Media'
+citation: 'Geiger, R. Stuart and Lampinen, Airi.
+(2014).
+“Old Against New, or a Coming of Age?
+Broadcasting in an Era of Electronic Media.”
+Journal of Broadcasting and Electronic Media 58(3). http://www.stuartgeiger.com/jobem.pdf'
 ---

 <a href='http://www.stuartgeiger.com/jobem.pdf'>Download PDF here</a>